Govind-Patwal/My_Testing_Corner_at_GitHub/Test_Module15/Test_Challenge15/README.md

 ### TEST 1

 * What metric or metrics are you going to test?
-    * For the purpose of test 1, we are going to test **Safety Rating**
-* What is the null hypothesis or alternative hypothesis?
-    * Null Hypothesis (Ho): There is no statistical difference between the Safety Ratings of MechaCar and the competition
-    * Alternate Hypothesis (Ha): There is a statistical difference between the Safety Ratings of MechaCar and the competition

-* What statistical test would you use to test the hypothesis?
-And why?
-    * We would use a two-sample t-test, as this will allow us to compare a random sample of MechaCar against a random sample of the competition

-* What data is needed to run the statistical test?
-    * We would need completely radom samples of 'Safety Ratings' of MechaCar and the competition.

-### TEST 2

-* What metric or metrics are you going to test?
     * For the purpose of test 2, we are going to test **Maintenance Cost**
 * What is the null hypothesis or alternative hypothesis?
     * Null Hypothesis (Ho): There is no statistical difference between the **Maintenance Cost** of MechaCar and the competition